KevinCheung2259/llm-inference-benchmarking/README.md

 This distributed approach ensures better stability and more accurate benchmarking results.

 To stop processes, you can also open a new terminal and run `pkill -f "online_replay.py"`

+### Detailed Log Format

+When using the `--detailed-logs` parameter, the script generates a CSV file with the following columns:

+- `request_id`: Unique identifier for each request (UUID)
+- `conversation_id`: Original conversation ID from the log file
+- `send_time`: Timestamp when the request was sent
+- `ttft_time`: Timestamp when the first token was received
+- `total_time`: Timestamp when the response was completed
+- `tokens_in`: Number of input tokens
+- `tokens_out`: Number of output tokens
+- `ttft`: Time to first token (seconds)
+- `tpot`: Time per output token (seconds)

+This data can be analyzed using any CSV-compatible tool such as pandas, Excel, or data visualization software to identify performance patterns, bottlenecks, or unusual behavior in your LLM serving system.